hanzy88/tensorflow2ncnn/README.md

 https://github.com/Tencent/ncnn/wiki/how-to-implement-custom-layer-step-by-step

-For now, since the problem caused by original bactchnorm in ncnn-tensorflow has been solved.
+For now, the problem caused by original bactchnorm in ncnn-tensorflow has been solved.

-And layer "Shape", "StridedSlice", "Pack", "ResizeBilinear", "LeakyRelu", "Relu6", "Range", "Tile", "Case" has been added or updated for tensorflow.
+And layer "Shape", "StridedSlice", "Pack", "ResizeBilinear", "LeakyRelu", "Relu6", "Range", "Tile", "Reshape", "Cast" has been added or updated for tensorflow.

 I have test the normal CNN with FC,  tf.flatten NOT support yet because the weight file cannot be aligned correctly, but you can use reshape op with the caculated shape like tf.reshape(max_pool, [-1, 64]).